Baltimore Design School

 The Danger to Public Safety: Falling “Chunks of Concrete”

-Things escalated.
-Neighborhood leaders went to court to show that the building was worse than simply in code violation; that it was an imminent threat to public safety.
-In collaboration with a clinic of the Law School of the University of Mayland, CBP worked with its partners in the community (such as the New Greenmount West Community Association) to help concerned residents (who were eyewitnesses to the danger) to file ‘amicus briefs’ documenting the “chunks of concrete” falling off the building, as described in the Daily Record.
+Neighborhood leaders went to court to show that the building was worse than it seemed; that it was an imminent threat to public safety.
+In collaboration with the legal clinic at the Law School of the University of Mayland, CBP worked with the Greenmount West Community Association and other partners to help concerned residents file ‘amicus briefs’ documenting the “chunks of concrete” falling off the building, as described in the Daily Record.

-Seawall Steps in
+Seawall Development Steps In

 Seawall was one of the real estate developers that expressed interest in the project when CBP was trying to demonstrate the feasibility of receivership to the city.
 Unfortunately, early ideas about creating rental units through standard financing were no longer feasible, But Fred Lazarus IV, CBP’s steering committee chair at the time, had an idea.
 He had been enlisted by (then) state senator (now Baltimore City mayor) Catherine Pugh to work on creating the Baltimore Design School.
 Why not turn the Lebow Brother’s building into the home of what would become the new Baltimore Design School?